deckerego/hack-clock/README.md

 8. Copy the startup script `hack-clock` into the directory `/etc/init.d`
 9. Ensure the clock starts at boot using the command `sudo update-rc.d hack-clock defaults`
 10. Start the app using `sudo service hack-clock start`

+Bear in mind you may want to consider forking the source instead of cloning the parent repository - that way you can make alterations and save your changes independently!

 License
 =======